-UPDATE: Arrest report released for man accused of killing Esmeralda Gonzalez
+UPDATE: Arrest report released for man and woman accused of killing Esmeralda Gonzalez

 Investigators later discovered Prestipino bought hardware, cement and wood at a Home Depot on June 6.
 Then on June 7, he returned and bought a drill and concrete mixing paddle.

-Prestipino then later dumped the body in the desert with the help of Cassandra.
+Prestipino then later dumped the body in the desert with the help of Garrett.
 The two had been panicked because they forgot the U-Haul dolly at the dump site.

 Prestipino was arrested last week after returning from Belize.
 He was arrested at the airport without incident and is charged with murder, kidnapping and conspiracy to commit murder.

-We are still waiting for more information relating to the “Cassandra” mentioned in the arrest report.
 Lisa Mort is not mentioned in the report.

 Another point of interest: detectives mapped Gonzalez’s address and found it was only 1/10 of a mile from Prestipino’s.
 The two essentially lived on the same street.